math-classes/math-classes.github.com/motivation.markdown

 ----------

 This approach to interfaces proved useful to formalize a standard algebraic hierarchy.
-For example,combined with category theory and universal algebra, ℕ and ℤ are represented as interfaces specifying an initial semiring and initial ring.
+For example, combined with category theory and universal algebra, ℕ and ℤ are represented as interfaces specifying an initial semiring and initial ring.